averykhoo/vibe-player-v3/vibe-player/CONTRIBUTING-LLM.md

 ### Principle 4: Standardized Code Presentation

 *   **Reason:** Provides a consistent, predictable format for user review and integration.
 Balances granularity with ease of use for multiple changes.
+Ensures clarity by separating code from explanation.
 *   **Context:** When delivering any code modification.
-*   **Action:** LLM uses the following formats *exclusively*, showing *only* the relevant code block:
+*   **Action:** LLM uses the following formats *exclusively*, showing *only* the relevant code block. **Code blocks must contain only the code itself (including necessary code comments) and no extra explanatory text or non-code annotations.** Explanations belong *outside* the code block.
     *   **Single Line:** Use diff format (`- before\n+ after`).
     *   **Function (1-2 per file):** Provide definition/skeleton (`function name(...) {...}`) in one block, then the complete updated function body (`function name(...) { ... full code ... }`) in a second block.
 Repeat for a second function if necessary in subsequent responses.
     *   **Section:** Provide the complete section from its start comment to its end comment/next section start.